Factors Linked to Breast Cancer Risk

 Fruits and vegetables

-Eating fruits may be linked to a lower breast cancer risk [168].
-Eating vegetables may be linked to a lower risk of some breast cancers [165-168].
+Eating fruit may be linked to a lower breast cancer risk [168].
+And, eating vegetables may be linked to a lower risk of some breast cancers [165-168].

 Carotenoids